AntEngage/fonix-floating-agent/README.md

 ### Adding `processor.js` to the Public Folder

-For audio worklet support, you need to add a file named `processor.js` in your application's `public` folder.
-This is necessary for handling audio input/output in your chat application.
+For audio processing to work, you need to add a file named `processor.js` in your application's `public` folder.
+This file enables the audio worklet for handling real-time audio input/output in your chat application.

-**Steps:**
+#### Steps:

 1. Create a file called `processor.js` in the `public` directory of your React project.